jcherven/jummidark.vim/README.md

 ```

 There's also a somewhat incomplete light theme included called `jummilight`.
 It's not as polished as the dark one, and might never see any more updates.
 If it's a good starting point for something you'd like, consider forking.

+Included is a separate `jummidark-nobg` which sets the `Normal` background to `NONE`.
+If you're using a custom terminal background that uses transparency or a color that you prefer, setting this one as `colorscheme` will let that work properly.

 ## jummidark colors everywhere